OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Graph___Style Guide.md

 			  This namespaces theme is not specific enough.
 Additionally, using it makes using links hard to read.
 			  ```
 		- Namespaces are also acceptable if you are trying to avoid naming conflicts; however, there are better ways to handle name conflicts.
 Take for instance, how wikipedia resolves name conflicts.
-See below
+See below:
 			- ```
 			  If you have a page for the linux command "cat"
 			  and a page for the animal cat, both can't use the same page name.